magic-wormhole/magic-wormhole/README.md

 ## Motivation

-* Moving a file to a friend's machine, when the humans can speak to each other but the computers cannot
+* Moving a file to a friend's machine, when the humans can speak to each other (directly) but the computers cannot
 * Delivering a properly-random password to a new user via the phone
 * Supplying an SSH public key for future login use